Christiansada/NLP-Multi-label-Classification-Project/README.md

 - Preprocessing steps included removing duplicate entries, filtering out rows with all-zero labels, and removing punctuation and pure numerical values from the text.
 - The dataset was split into training and testing sets.

+Note: to get this data search for SemEval 2018 data on google

 ### Tokenization and Padding

 - Tokenization was performed using the Keras Tokenizer to convert text data into sequences of integers.